Skip to main content

 I will now turn to another key concern for Women on Air, namely, the issue of gender quotas which Ms Harford of the 30% Club spoke eloquently about.
 Women on Air supports the concept of compulsory gender quotas for broadcast media, particularly broadcast media in receipt of public funds.
 The Citizens' Assembly cited the success of compulsory quotas for party candidates at general elections and recommended that they be extended to include all elections, including local, European and Seanad elections.
 The National Women’s Council of Ireland, NWCI, is running a campaign to bring in a 40% gender quota for the 2024 local elections to match the 40% quota that will be in place for the next general election.
 These female candidates are entitled to the same airspace as men but currently no mechanism exists to ensure they get that.
 This also applies to women in all the various spheres of Irish public and private life.
 The challenges involved are not insurmountable but if we continue to allow the status quo to persist, we seem to imply that women are less able than men, their views matter less and they are a minority rather than the majority they actually are.

 As regards the issue of compulsory quotas, the approach needs to be incremental, starting with measurable targets which will serve as the impetus for the evolution and realisation of the desired quota.
 Simply put, we do not need a blunt instrument.
 Women consume and pay for publicly-funded media just as men do.
 They are entitled to hear their concerns, views and, most important, voices on air.
 Equally, seeing is believing.
 If women hear their own voices, it will encourage more to follow suit.
 The fundamental first step in all of this must be to establish statistically the level of under-representation through a year long data gathering process.
-It is well beyond time that we gather the data so the data, as well as women, can start doing the talking.
+It is well beyond time that we gather the data so that it, as well as women, can start doing the talking.

 That was a good finish.
 I invite Ms Maria Joyce to give her opening statement on behalf the National Traveller Women's Forum.